ViennaTools/ViennaPS/docs/index.md

 ---

-ViennaPS is a header-only C++ process simulation library, which includes surface and volume representations, a ray tracer, and physical models for the simulation of microelectronic fabrication processes.
-This library seamlessly integrates advanced level-set functionalities with top-down Monte Carlo flux calculations, powered by state-of-the-art ray tracing techniques.
-This combination brings a new level of accuracy and efficiency to process simulations, empowering engineers and researchers to model complex systems.
+ViennaPS is a header-only C++ library for simulating microelectronic fabrication processes.
+It combines surface and volume representations with advanced level-set methods and Monte Carlo flux calculations, powered by high-performance ray tracing.
+Users can develop custom models, use pre-configured physical models, or leverage emulation for flexible and efficient process simulations.

+ViennaPS is designed to be easily integrated into existing C++ projects and provides Python bindings for seamless use in Python environments.
+The library is under active development and is continuously improved to meet the evolving needs of process simulation in microelectronics.

 {: .note }
 > ViennaPS is under heavy development and improved daily.
 If you do have suggestions or find bugs, please let us know on [GitHub][ViennaPS issues] or contact us directly at [viennatools@iue.tuwien.ac.at](mailto:viennatools@iue.tuwien.ac.at)!